Fyodor Kozlov: Arrest, trial, and suicide

 At the end of August, Kozlov returned to Novosibirsk Oblast and attempted to resume his attacks.
-On September 1, he was on the railway station in Berdsk when he assaulted a random woman - to his shock, however, she fiercely resisted and managed to attract the attention of passers-by by screaming.
+On 1 September, he was at the railway station in Berdsk when he assaulted a random woman - to his shock, however, she fiercely resisted and managed to attract the attention of passers-by by screaming.
 Kozlov was forced to flee after two firefighters attempted to apprehend him, but he managed to slip away.

 During a subsequent interview with authorities, the woman described her attacker in detail, and after being shown a picture of several known felons, she identified Kozlov as her assailant.
-That same day, he was arrested at the bus station in Berdsk by police officers.
+That same day, police officers arrested him at the bus station in Berdsk.
 While searching through his clothes and personal items, investigators found a knife, a white ribbon, a band-aid and a bus ticket for Omsk.
 Soon after his arrest, Kozlov confessed to committing five murders and five attempted murders.

-Eventually, he was put on trial for the murders, and on April 23, 1990, the Novosibirsk Regional Court found him guilty on all counts and sentenced him to death.
+Eventually, he was put on trial for the murders, and on 23 April 1990, the Novosibirsk Regional Court found him guilty on all counts and sentenced him to death.
 After the trial, Kozlov was transferred to the death row in SIZO-1 in Novosibirsk.
-Before the sentence could be carried out, he hanged himself in prison on September 1, 1990.
+Before the sentence could be carried out, he hanged himself in prison on 1 September 1990.